karthikjaps/powerupcloud-wp/README.md

 +--------------------------------------------------------------+
 ```
 # To improve
-For production deployments, the following should be implemented:
+ - Lot of things to optimize in code base
- - extract logs from Wordpress containers (Can use filebeat, Logstash,
- Kibana and ElasticSearch)
+ - implement log monitoring (Can use filebeat, Logstash, Kibana and ElasticSearch)
  - increase instance capacity  (t2.micro currently)
  - increase DB size, monitor remaining space and make backups (5GB at the moment)
  - set up CDN to serve static content (Cloudfront)